Commercial Vehicle Market Indicators

 and Volvo Trucks North America, Inc.

-Looking for current truck and tractor market data?
+Looking for current commercial vehicle market data?

 Backlog (BL): The backlog is the number of vehicles that have been ordered but have not yet been built.
 Backlog is calculable: Past backlog + current net orders – current build = new backlog.